jwweii/PyBanksy-Harmony/README.md

 1. Modify paths and parameters in the ``Run_All.sh`` file
 2. Modify the ``Xenium_tracking.csv`` to include sample info to run.

+The run usually takes a long time, so it's recommended to start a tmux session and then
+ ``bash Run_All.sh`` to start.
+- Check log files for any initial error messages

 ## Note
 Currently referencing script as absolute path to the katmai folder - aka will not work out-of-box if copied to different places